 (4020 Virginia Beach Drive, Virginia Key, FL 33149, 305/960-4600)

-The north side of this historic beach is located at 3701 Rickenbacker Causeway, Key Biscayne, just past the Rickenbacker Causeway across from Miami Seaquarium.
+This historic beach is located just past the Rickenbacker Causeway, linking mainland Miami and Key Biscayne, across from Miami Seaquarium.
 A big wooden sign will declare when you’ve arrived.
-There's a five-dollar admission fee for cars or two dollars for pedestrians.
+There’s a small admission fee.

 (South end, north side of Rickenbacker Causeway, Key Biscayne,